johnbuck/palette-woo-canvas-child-theme/README.md

 ## Description

+Let's face it.
+WooThemes Canvas is a nice basic framework for building out a site, but it leaves a lot to be desired in the bells & whistles department.

-This is a child theme for WooThemes canvas originally inspired by the Child Theme Kit created by 8bit.
+Originally inspired by the Child Theme Kit created by 8bit.
+Palette is a child theme for the WooThemes Canvas theme, and attempts to provide a framework for sprucing up the Canvas home page a little.

+Palette includes support and styling for:
+* Testimonials by WooThemes
+* Features by WooThemes
+* Our Team by WooThemes
+* Projects by WooThemes (in progress)
+* WooSlider by WooThemes (paid plugin)
+* Gravity Forms (in progress)

+It also integrates the Font Awesome icons into the WooThemes features section, and relies heavily on Advanced Custom Fields for various functionality.

+Palette also extends the WooThemes Options framework and seeks to make Canvas more flexible and wonderful.

 This is not a standalone theme, it requires a parent theme.
 Specifically, it requires the Canvas Theme by WooThemes.

 ## Installation